-At the Special Meeting, the shareholders will be requested to approve amending the Company's 1996 Employee Stock Option and Incentive Plan (the "Option Plan") to increase the number of shares available for grant under the Option Plan by 600,000 from the aggregate of 500,000 shares currently available under the Incentive Plan and the 1996 Labor Ready Stock Purchase Plan (the "Purchase Plan").
+At the Special Meeting, the shareholders will be requested to approve amending the Company's 1996 Employee Stock Option and Incentive Plan (the "Option Plan") to increase the number of shares available for grant under the Option Plan by 1,400,000 from the aggregate of 750,000 shares currently available under the Option Plan and the 1996 Employee Stock Purchase Plan (the "Purchase Plan").

-The Company has grown rapidly in the last two years, adding new offices in 1996 and new offices in 1997, with 160 new offices planned for 1998.
+The Company has grown rapidly in the last two years, adding 94 new offices in 1996 and 116 new offices in 1997, with 167 new offices planned for 1998.
 This growth, combined with the hiring of new supervisory personnel to manage the branch manager for these offices, has significantly expanded the pool of employees to which stock options have been or will be granted.
 Especially as the Company has expanded nationally, the Company competes with other national companies for the services of these employees and must be able to offer comparable compensation benefits.
 The Board of Directors believes that granting stock options to employees is critical to the Company's ability to recruit and retain competent, motivated employees and recommends that shareholders vote for approval of the amendment to the Option Plan.
+The purpose of the Option Plan is to further the growth, development and financial success of the Company by aligning the personal interests of key employees, through the ownership of shares of the Company's Common Stock and through other incentives, to those of the Company's shareholders.
+The Option Plan allows the grant of incentive stock options, nonqualified stock options, stock appreciation rights and other rights based on the Company's stock (collectively, "awards").
+The Option Plan is intended to provide flexibility to the Company in its ability to compensate key employees and to motivate, attract and retain the services of such key employees who have the ability to enhance the value of the Company and its Subsidiaries.